dfeneyrou/palanteer/README.md

 An [internal comparison](https://dfeneyrou.github.io/palanteer/index.html#easyandefficientlogging) with the popular `spdlog` and the performant `Nanolog` (Standford) shows that`Palanteer`:
   - is ~50x faster at runtime than `spdlog` and only twice slower than `Nanolog`
   - is 6x faster for compiling a log call than `spdlog` and 10x faster than `Nanolog`
-  - provides more flexiblity on the log selection at compile time, and the possibility to obfuscate all static strings.
+  - provides more flexibility on the log selection at compile time, and the possibility to obfuscate all static strings.
   - can provide more context around logs, like simultaneous tracing, and a powerful viewer for filtering and visualizing (all log arguments can be graphed)